margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 America is a story of spiritual transformation.
 America is a story of perspiration.
 America is a story of courage.
+America is a story of community and communal work.
+America is a story of liberty and liberation.
+Ammerica is a story of redemption.
+America is a story of singing.
+America is a story of sacrifice.
+America is a story of culture.
+America is a story of the fight for independence.
+America is a story of home.
+America is a story of breath and breathing.
+America is a story of religion and a higher spirituality.
-America is a story of community.
+America is a story of progress.
-America is a story of liberty.
+America is a story of thanksgiving.

 America is a country of beliefs.
+America is a country of music.
+America is a country of government.
+America is a country of churches.
+America is a country of schools.
+America is a country of internationalities.
 America is a system of expression, the reverse of oppression.

 Some believe history is objective.
 Some believe history is subjective.